Gaslighting at Work: Examples and Solutions

 Solutions: What You Can Do

 Build lateral relationships.
 Colleagues who have witnessed problematic behavior are potential allies and potential witnesses.
-Invest in those relationships without making the problem your primary topic.
+Invest in those relationships without making the problem your only topic.

 Know your HR options.
-HR exists to protect the company, not you — but in some situations, a formal record with HR is protective.
-Consult an employment attorney before making any formal HR complaint if you have concerns about retaliation.
+HR exists to protect the company, not you.
+In some situations, a formal record with HR is protective.
+Consult an employment attorney before any formal HR complaint if you have concerns about retaliation.

 Consider an employment attorney consultation.
 Many offer free initial consultations.
 They can advise on whether your situation has legal dimensions and what documentation would be most useful if you decide to pursue action.